hanriffin/cs50/README.md

 ## Creating the app on Spotify
-To create an app on Spotify and use its API, we had to create an app on Spotify's developer site.
-You will need to input a redirect URI where the users will be redirected after authentication is successful or failed.
-Spotify will then provide a Client ID, which is a unique identifier for the app and a Client Secret which is the key required to authorize our Web API calls.
-Both are stored in an environment variable or .env file which is useful to store sensitive information.
+To create an app on Spotify and use its API, we had to create an app on Spotify's developer site and provide a redirect URI where the users will be redirected after authentication is successful or failed.
+Spotify will then provide a Client ID, which is a unique identifier for the app which is required for requesting user authorization.
+The Client ID is stored in an .env file which is useful for storing sensitive information.

 ## Authorization, tokens (**)